SayakaMiura/PhyloSignare/README.txt

 All datasets used in ref [1] are found at the directory of input_files.

 Reference:
-[1] Sayaka Miura, Tracy Vu, Jiyeong Choi, and Sudhir Kumar, Phylomedicine of mutational processes in somatic cancer cell populations (2021) Submitted to eLife
+[1] Sayaka Miura, Tracy Vu, Jiyeong Choi, Jeffrey P. Townsend, and Sudhir Kumar, Mutational processes in somatic cancer cell populations (2021) Under Review

 --------
 Copyright 2021, Authors and Temple University